nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/HR_INSTALLS.md

-# DRF Installations and Configuration
+# Installations and Configuration

 ## Setup

-The initial creation of a Django project is not difficult, but it is very time intensive.
+The initial creation of a Django REST Framework project is not difficult, but it is very time intensive.
 It's mostly just mind-numbing, busy work so 🐻 with it.
 There's no way around it.

 ## Creating the Project and Virtual Environment